 5G and the future of mobile broadband

 It seems more than a little premature to be talking about 5G.
-We’ve only just recently gained access to 4G in the UK and even that remains mostly limited to bigger towns and cities, with a while to go before it begins to challenge the reach of 3G.
+We’ve only just recently gained access to 4G in the UK and even that remains fairly limited, with a while to go before it begins to challenge the reach of 3G.

 (Though even 3G hasn’t spread as far as it should; Vodafone was almost fined for not fulfilling its agreement to provide 3G coverage to 90% of the population in 2014.)